Morocco Paints And Coatings Market Analysis by Mordor Intelligence

 Morocco Paints And Coatings Market Report Scope

-The Morocco paints and coatings market is segmented by resin, technology, and end-user industry.
+The coatings market is segmented by resin type, technology, and end-user industry.
 By resin type, the market is segmented into acrylic, alkyd, polyurethane, epoxy, polyester, and other resin types.
-By technology, the market is segmented into water-borne, solvent-borne, powder-coating, and UV-cured coating.
-By end-user industry, the market is segmented into architectural, automotive, wood, industrial coatings, transportation, and packaging.
-For each segment, the market sizing and forecasts have been done on the basis of value (USD).
+By technology, the market is segmented into water-borne, solvent-borne, powder coating, and UV-cured coating.
+By end-user industry, the market is segmented into architectural, automotive, wood, industrial, transportation, and packaging.
+For each segment, the market sizing and forecasts have been done based on revenue (USD).

 | Acrylic |